Dissipative relativistic fluid flow: A simple Lorentz invariant causal model capturing entropy shocks in its zero viscosity limit: Introduction

-Relativistic fluids play an important role in Physics, with applications ranging from Cosmology to the study of stellar structures and black holes \cite{Choquet, Weinberg}.
-Shock waves form in relativistic fluids whenever the flow is sufficiently compressive \cite{Christodoulou, PanSmoller}.
-The existence theory of Lax and Glimm for constructing shock waves was extended to the {\it relativistic} Euler equations by Smoller and Temple \cite{SmollerTemple}, see also \cite{GroahTemple}.
+Relativistic fluids play an equally important role in Physics, with applications ranging from Cosmology to the study of stellar structures and black hole formation \cite{Choquet, Weinberg}, and shock waves form in relativistic fluids whenever the flow is sufficiently compressive \cite{Christodoulou, PanSmoller}.
+The existence theory of Lax \cite{Lax} and of Glimm \cite{Glimm} for constructing shock waves was extended to the {\it relativistic} Euler equations by Smoller and Temple in \cite{SmollerTemple}, and extended to General Relativity in \cite{GroahTemple}.
 Using classical Laplacian based artificial viscosity, Chen and Schrecker \cite{ChenSchrecker} as well as LeFloch and Yamazaki \cite{LeFlochYamazaki}, succeeded to construct relativistic shock waves by the vanishing viscosity method.
-However, the Euler equations with Laplacian based dissipation violates Lorentz invariance\footnote{The Laplace operator is Galilei invariant, the basic invariance of Classical Mechanics, which is preserved by the classical Euler equations with classical artificial viscosity; but the Laplacian violates Lorentz invariance.} (and hence the speed of light bound)---the principle at the foundation of Special Relativity.
-Since one cannot expect to correctly model relativistic shock waves with viscous approximations that violate the basic laws of Relativity, the question arises what a suitable formulation of Lorentz invariant artificial viscosity---efficient for the study of relativistic shock waves---could be, a question of particular relevance for the design of numerical schemes.
+However, the relativistic Euler equations with Laplacian based dissipation violate Lorentz invariance\footnote{The Laplace operator is Galilei invariant, the basic invariance of Classical Mechanics, which is preserved by the classical Euler equations with classical artificial viscosity; but the Laplacian violates Lorentz invariance.}---the principle at the foundation of Special Relativity ensuring the speed of light bound.
+Since it is generally advantageous in approximation schemes to preserve the underlying physical principles, (in particular Lorentz invariance in Relativity), the following question arises: \textit{Does there exist a dissipation mechanism for the relativistic Euler equations, consistent with the laws of Special Relativity (Lorentz invariance and causality), and whose zero viscosity limits yield the correct Lax admissible entropy shock waves in $1-D$, while being simple enough to implement in analytical and numerical approximation schemes?}

-In this paper we introduce a Lorentz invariant notion of artificial viscosity for the relativistic Euler equations, (see \eqref{rel_art_visc} below), and establish its basic consistency for the study of relativistic shock waves by proving decay of Fourier-Laplace modes (dissipation) and the existence of shock profiles for Lax admissible shocks.
-In our model dissipation is induced through the hyperbolic wave operator on the fluid four velocity in place of the Euclidean Laplacian.
-This model and its analysis is motivated by the pioneering work of Freist\"uhler and Temple on formulations of Navier-Stokes type viscosity in Relativistic Fluid Dynamics \cite{FreistuehlerTemple_1, FreistuehlerTemple_2, FreistuehlerTemple_3, FreistuehlerTemple_4}, where dissipation is based on the interplay of first and second order hyperbolic operators.
-A sophisticated global-in-time existence theory for dissipative smooth solutions for such hyperbolic-hyperbolic systems of equations, applicable to the equations in \cite{FreistuehlerTemple_1, FreistuehlerTemple_2, FreistuehlerTemple_3}, has been developed by Sroczinski in \cite{Sroczinski1, Sroczinski2, Sroczinski3}, in the spirit of Kawashima's work \cite{Kawashima_diss}.